mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 ## Solution

-The solution usually is quite simple - move the state to the closest common parent of the components sharing the state and pass the state as properties to the children.
+The solution usually is quite simple - move the state to the closest common parent of the components sharing the state and pass the state as properties to the components' children.

 Sometimes, it makes more sense to move the state directly to the store and use more systematic mechanism for mutating it (through actions and reducers).